brianjhanson/personal-site/src/data/2019-11-17-new-entry-script.md

 fs.writeFile(fullPath, FRONTMATTER, err => {
   if (err) {
-    console.error("Failed to create file") // eslint-disable-line
+    console.error("Failed to create file")
     throw err;
   }

-  console.log("Successfully created file:\n%s", fullPath) // eslint-disable-line
+  console.log("Successfully created file:\n%s", fullPath)
 })
 ```

-Next, I added my script to my package.json file, so I can run `npm run script -- "Post Title"` in order to generate a new file that will have today's date prepended to the slug and will have all my frontmatter filled out accordingly.
+Next, I added my script to my package.json file, so I can run `npm run new -- "Post Title"` in order to generate a new file that will have today's date prepended to the slug and will have all my frontmatter filled out accordingly.
 I have it set to create a published entry by default for now, but I might add an option, or update that default if I don't like it.